 In the Network view, press Y and drag across the line connecting the subdivide node and the polyextrude node to break the connection.
-You are now going to move the subdivide inbetween the other two nodes so that we get a rounder soccerball.
+You are now going to move the subdivide in between the other two nodes so that you get a rounder soccerball.